 Laryngoscopy is an exam of the voice box (larynx).
-It can be done using a small mirror held just below the back of your palate, or a rigid or flexible viewing tube called a laryngoscope placed in your mouth.
+It can be done using a small mirror held just below the back of your palate, or a rigid or flexible viewing tube called a laryngoscope placed in your mouth or via the nose.

 In some cases, you may need anesthesia.

-King EF, Couch ME.
+King EF.
 History, physical examination, and the preoperative evaluation.
-In: Flint PW, Haughey BH, Lund V, et al, eds.
-Cummings Otolaryngology: Head & Neck Surgery.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 4.
+In: Flint PW, Francis HW, Haughey BH, et al, eds.
+Cummings Otolaryngology: Head and Neck Surgery.
+7th ed.
+Philadelphia, PA: Elsevier; 2021:chap 4.

 Reid PT, Innes JA.
 Respiratory medicine.
 In: Ralston SH, Penman ID, Strachan MWJ, Hobson RP, eds.
 Davidson's Principles and Practice of Medicine.
 23rd ed.
 Philadelphia, PA: Elsevier; 2018:chap 17.

 Reviewed by: Josef Shargorodsky, MD, MPH, Johns Hopkins University School of Medicine, Baltimore, MD.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.